Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-15-DYI-eboard.md

 layout: post
 title: "Unlocking the Power of DIY eBoards for Chess Enthusiasts.
 A glimpse into the future?"
 date: 2024-03-12
-tags: [chess, technology, DIY, eboard, ChessCam]
+tags: [technology, DIY, eboard, ChessCam]
 description: "Discover how you can break free from the screen and elevate your chess experience with your own eBoard using Lichess"
 image:  '/images/conor-luddy-IGa3Md8wP6g-unsplash.jpg'
 featured: false